 In 2020, the Bank, under the guidance of the Ethics, Conduct and Culture Committee of the Board of Directors, started the implementation of the Risk Management & Ethics Culture programme.
-The aim of the programme is to strengthen the culture of Ethics and Risk Management in the Bank for the better protection and security of employees, customers and the Bank itself.
-During 2020, the Bank run four awareness campaigns, conducted a diagnostic research to assess the risk profile and the existing culture of the Bank and developed short videos on the topic.
+The aim of the programme is to strengthen the culture of Ethics and Risk the topic.
 The Bank developed an action plan focused on the cultivation of a healthy culture of ethics and risk management and the development of the important profiles of desirable behaviours that are required in order to develop the ideal Great Risk Management Profile.